Types of Laptops Explained: 5 Categories and Their Differences

 The One Exception: Gaming Laptops

-- High-resolution video editing (4K and beyond)
+- High-resolution video editing

 - 3D rendering